aidanmeharg/tankbattles/README.md

 - As a user, I want to take damage when enemy missiles collide with my tank
 - As a user, I want my tank to be bounded by the edges of the screen, and take damage if I try to drive out of the screen
+- As a user, I want to have a cooldown period after firing my tank's cannon which restricts me from firing infinitely many consecutive shots